Shurayz287/HTB-Writeups/README.md

 # HTB-Writeups
-Hack The Box Machine writeup and simple labs
+Hack The Box Machines writeup and simple labs